How do I rank higher on Google Maps?

 This is a rich snippet Google rolled out years ago to help people find local businesses that match their search queries.
-The map pack always displays 3 local businesses.
-You don’t need a website to rank in it (though we would recommend it), but you do need a Google My Business profile (which we’ll get into).
+The map pack always displays 3 local businesses (with an occasional advertisement squeezed in).

 What Searches Display the Local Pack?